Actionable Insights

 Signals

-The table below identifies the conditions that warrant a formal advisor search.
-These are triggers for a process, not immediate action items.
-When one or more applies, the right next step is to run the RFP process described in 5.3 — not to engage whoever reaches out first.
+The following conditions warrant a formal advisor search.
+When one or more apply, the responsible next step is to run the RFP process described in 5.3.

 Signal Priority What it means in practice